-Even though Dr. Mosser uses the informed consent model, you’ll need a support letter from a therapist in order to get your top surgery approved.
-Once you have your support letter getting insurance approval for gender affirming surgeries can exhausting, but not impossible.
-Dr. Mosser has an insurance advocacy team who’s responsible for getting your top surgery approved whether he’s in network or out.
-Although the insurance advocacy team has a 90% success rate in getting future patients approved, there are denials.
+Even though Dr. Mosser uses the informed consent model, if you want to try to get insurance coverage, you’ll need a support letter from a therapist.
+Once you have your support letter, getting insurance approval for gender affirming surgeries can exhausting, but not impossible.
+Dr. Mosser has an insurance advocacy team who’s responsible for getting your top surgery approved whether or not we are in network.
+Although the insurance advocacy team has a 90% success rate in getting future patients approved, insurance denials still happen.

-Medical coding is much like a translation and universal language between providers and insurance companies.
-It’s a medical coder’s job to take something written one way by a provider and translate it as accurately as possible into a numeric or alphanumeric code.
-With gender affirming surgeries, there are much fewer codes so this information covered here will be easy to digest.
+Medical coding is much like a translated universal language used by providers and insurance companies.
+It’s a medical coder’s job to take something written by a provider and translate it as accurately as possible into a numeric or alphanumeric code.
+With gender affirming surgeries, there are fewer codes, so the information covered here will be easy to digest.

 Breast Mastectomy CPT billing code: 19303-50-22

 Free Nipple Graft (nipple removal and relocation) CPT billing code: 15200

 MTF/N top surgery is coded as a cosmetic breast augmentation.